By Roy Burner - Minister of the Gospel

 Politics without principle; pleasure without conscience; wealth without work; knowledge without character; business without morality; science without humanity; and worship without sacrifice.

-Scripture reveals: That they (the one deceived) may recover themselves (or come to their senses) out of the snare of the devil, who are taken captive by him to do his will (2 Timothy 2:26).
-It also reveals that to whom you yield (or present) yourselves servants to obey, his servants (or slaves) you are to who whom you obey: whether of sin unto death, or of obedience unto righteousness (Romans 6:16).
+Scripture reveals: That they (the one deceived) may recover themselves (or come to their senses) out of the snare of the devil, who are taken captive by him at his will (or to do his will) (2 Timothy 2:26).
+It also reveals: Know you not that to whom you yield (or present) yourselves servants to obey, his servants (or slaves) you are to whom you obey: whether of sin unto death, or of obedience unto righteousness (Romans 6:16).

-sScripture admonishes the believer to be strong in the Lord and in the power of his might.
-Put on the whole armor of God that you may be able to stand against the schemes of the devil.
+Scripture reveals: Be strong in the Lord and in the power of his might; put on the whole armor of God that you may be able to stand against the wiles (or schemes) of the devil.
 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
 Wherefore take the whole armor of God that you may be able to withstand in the evil day, and having done all to stand (Ephesians 6:10-13).

-A ploy to deceive exists in the world today; to ward off any attempt towards the salvation of the soul, or belief in a Savior (the Lord Jesus Christ), to mask the realities of God's Word, to apply deceit instead of truth, to introduce the ungodliness of man rather than the holiness of God (Hebrews 12:14).
-The miry clay spoken of in the 40th Psalm is that of a stead grip on the soul of man!
+A ploy to deceive exists in the world today; to ward off any attempt towards the salvation of the soul, or belief in a Savior (the Lord Jesus Christ), to mask the realities of God's Word, to apply deceit instead of truth, to introduce the ungodliness of man rather than the holiness of God.
+The miry clay spoken of in the 40th Psalm is as a grip on the soul of man!

-Scripture reveals that on the Sabbath day the Lord stood up to read from the Book of Isaiah: The Spirit of the Lord is upon me, because he has anointed me to preach the gospel to the poor; to heal the brokenhearted; to preach deliverance to the captives; and recovering of sight to the blind; to set at liberty them that are oppressed (Luke 4:18).
+Scripture reveals that on the Sabbath day the Lord stood up to read from the Book of Isaiah: The Spirit of the Lord is upon me, because he has anointed me to preach the gospel to the poor; He has sent me to heal the brokenhearted; to preach deliverance to the captives; and recovering of sight to the blind; to set at liberty them that are oppressed (Luke 4:18).
 He finalized those words with: This day is this scripture fulfilled in your ears (or hearing) (Luke 4:21).

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.